 Important to note, WVCU alone can’t read video data on encrypted DVD discs, and you need to download and install this free DVD decryption plug-in.
 It sounds a little tricky, but it’s really not - the plug-in is only 849KB and will work instantly after installing it anywhere on your computer.
 Moreover, with the help of the plug-in, WVCU even can convert DRM-protected movies & music purchased from iTunes, Amazon Prime Instant Video, etc. to common digital media formats.

-I re-tested the three DVD ripping tools by using them to rip & convert my two DVDs, the "Interstellar" (released in October 2015 and 169-minute duration) and the "Frozen" (released in March 2014 and 102-minute duration), to MP4 video on my ASUS A450V laptop (MATSHITA DVD-RAM driver, Intel Core i5 processor, NVIDIA GeForce Graphics Processor, 4GB RAM, Windows 10 OS), and posted their performances in the table below.
+I re-tested the four DVD ripping tools by using them to rip & convert my two DVDs, the "Interstellar" (released in October 2015 and 169-minute duration) and the "Frozen" (released in March 2014 and 102-minute duration), to MP4 video on my ASUS A450V laptop (MATSHITA DVD-RAM driver, Intel Core i5 processor, NVIDIA GeForce Graphics Processor, 4GB RAM, Windows 10 OS), and posted their performances in the table below.

 I use three criteria to evaluate the rippers’ performance: (1) The DVD decryption ability: if it can defeat the copy protection on my two DVDs and how often it is updated to enhance its decryption ability, (2) The conversion speed: how much time it takes to convert the two DVDs to a MP4 video (H.264 codec, 720x480 resolution, around 1000kbps bit rate), (3) The output quality: if the picture of the output video is clear and not grainy.